 Comprising two acres, it includes formal lawns, colourful borders and water features - with plenty of benches to sit down and take a moment.

 Split into a number of 'rooms', the garden includes Armillary Court, home to the sphere on top of a stone pillar; The Jolly Roger, a small building which Wade used as his summer house; Well Court, home to the 24-hour garden clock; a cow-byre, dovecote and kitchen garden.

 The seasonal changes in the garden are spectacular.
-Come in the springtime and you'll see the beautiful blossom, a sea of daffodils in the orchard.
-The summer sees the wildlife come out - the bees and butterflies and birds and it doesn't escape the autumn colour in September and October, the garden and the valley running alongside show a beautiful display of autumn colour.
+Come in the springtime and you'll see the beautiful blossom and a sea of daffodils in the orchard.
+The summer sees the wildlife emerge - the bees, butterflies and birds going about their business.
+Towards the close of the year, in September and October, the garden and the valley running alongside show a beautiful display of autumn colour.